Cost of Single IRB Review

 Each IRB determines whether or not it will charge study-specific fees.
 In general:

-- A NIH-operated IRB will not charge fees
+- An IRB operated by a federal agency will not charge fees

-- An “independent” IRB (e.g., WIRB, Advarra) will charge fees
+- An “independent” IRB (e.g., WCG IRB, Advarra) will charge fees

 - An IRB affiliated with a university, academic medical center or research institute may or may not charge fees.